 Class meeting time will used for deriving core concepts (in real time on the board), working through problems, and exploring interactive demonstrations developed in Mathematica.
 Students are encouraged to bring laptop computers to class to interact with the downloadable demonstrations while in class.
-The majority of learning will occur as students work out the assigned problem sets, out of class, and a few student chosen problems, in class.
-Students are encouraged to work together on these.
+The majority of learning will occur as students work out the assigned problem sets.
 Because significant time will be spent working out problems in class, students will be expected to read and understand some material without the benefit of lecture.